Posted by Dr. Hardesty

 - Foley catheter: doctor will insert into patient prior to leaving the surgericenter and have patient remove it six hours after surgery (some

 - patients develop urinary retention while general anesthesia wears off and will require re-catheterization).

 - The doctor will provide a loaner walker for walking in a hunched over position.
 A “lazy boy” bed position is best (use a recliner, hospital bed or pillows/foam wedges).

 - Keep diet progressive to prevent nausea: clear liquids (Gatorade, broth, tea) for first eight hours, a liquid diet the next eight hours (soups, pudding, yogurt) and a soft diet for next eight hours (well-cooked oatmeal or pasta); after 24 hours, try a regular diet.
 Start stool softeners and anti-constipation program.

-The doctor will inject long-acting local pain reducers into the surgical area and provide a postoperative non-narcotic pain pump reliever that lasts several days.
+- Pain management: The doctor will inject long-acting local pain reducers into the surgical area and provide a postoperative non-narcotic pain pump reliever that lasts several days.
 It’s okay to start using aspirin, Motrin or Aleve AFTER surgery and alternate with oral narcotics.
 Do not take pain medications on an empty stomach; crackers before and after medications will prevent nausea and an upset stomach.

 C. First Four Postoperative Days

 - Wear SCDs 24 hours a day and do anti DVT exercises every hour.